Skip to content

 Administration user interface

 LightNet stores site content in JSON files.
-This works well for developers, but it can be harder for non-technical editors.
-To make content editing easier, LightNet provides an Administration User Interface (Administration UI).
-The Administration UI lets you create, update, and delete media items and media collections through a graphical editor.
-To implement the interface, LightNet uses Sveltia CMS.
+That works well for developers, but it can be less convenient for non-technical editors.
+To make editing easier, LightNet includes an Administration User Interface (Administration UI).
+The Administration UI provides a graphical editor for creating, updating, and deleting media items and media collections.
+Under the hood, it uses Sveltia CMS.

 Changes made in the Administration UI are written either to your local file system or to a Git host.